nahid/talk/README.md

 composer require nahid/talk
 ```

-Wait for a while, composer will be autometically install it in your project.
+Wait for a while, composer will be automatically install talk in your project.

 ### Configuration